joshhus/blockchain-sw-25/howto/console-upgrade-k8.md

 Before you can upgrade an existing network to 2.5, or deploy a new instance of the platform to your Kubernetes cluster, you need to create the conversion webhook by completing the steps in this section.
 The webhook is deployed to its own namespace or project, referred to `ibpinfra` throughout these instructions.

 The first two steps are for deployment of the webhook.
 The last four steps are for creation of the custom resource definitions for the CA, peer, orderer and console components that the {{site.data.keyword.blockchainfull_notm}} requires.
-The webhook and custom resources definitions only have to be deployed **once per cluster**.
+You only have to deploy the webhook and custom resources definitions **once per cluster**.
 If you have already deployed this webhook and custom resource definitions to your cluster, you can skip these six steps below.
 {: important}

 The first two steps are for deployment of the webhook.
-The last four steps are for creation of the custom resource definitions for the CA, peer, orderer and console components that the {{site.data.keyword.blockchainfull_notm}} requires.
+The last four steps are for creation of the custom resource definitions for the CA, peer, orderer, and console components that the {{site.data.keyword.blockchainfull_notm}} requires.

 #### 1. Configure role-based access control (RBAC) for the webhook
 {: #webhook-rbac}